-The Bruce Trail is infamous-among-people-who-like… well, you know… the trail is infamous for its “blazes” that direct you.
+Another thing The Bruce Trail is infamous-for-among-people-who-like-this-sort-of-thing is its “blazes” that direct you.
 The blazes are white paint markings on trees, fences, posts, etc. Each time you are stood at one blaze, the idea is that you should be within sight of the next one.
 Well, smartypants Bruce Trail.
 I didn’t see any blaze at the bottom of what I am now naming the Hellhole-in-the-Wall.
-If this happens to you (and in the unlikely event that you are as socially awkward as I am), my suggestion is to look momentarily confused, lick your finger and then hold it up in the air to determine which way to go next.
-But seriously, just head down the escarpment and try hard to not think about the fact that you soon have to climb back up on your way home.
+After looking momentarily confused, I licked my finger and held it in the air in order to determine my way out.
+But seriously, just head down the escarpment to continue the trail.
+While you do that, try to forget that you have to climb back up again on the way home.

 I had a lovely time on this hike, but The Bruce Trail does vary from being quite stunning in some places to being a little more mundane in others.
 I’m not trying to be critical – it’s in the nature of a trail that is over 800km long that it necessarily passes through farmland.
 For it was singularly farmland that I traversed for the next two-and-a-bit kilometres, weaving along field edges among young oak trees until the trail climbed a ridge and dropped back down into marshy woodland.
 I did see more wildlife along these farm edges than anywhere else along the trail.
 American Red Squirrels, Grey Squirrels and Blue Jays were fighting over any remaining corn (UK: maize) from the already harvested fields, their supply of acorns already expired, empty corncobs were dotted along the narrow trail.
 Black-capped Chickadees, White-breasted Nuthatches, and Northern Cardinals could all be heard above the light breeze.
 To the left, the skyline of Mississagua was just visible through the haze.